 If $\chr\bk=0$, Milnor results~\cite[Theorem~10.5]{milnor:68} imply that

 and Deligne~\cite{del:73} showed that in general we only have

-Note that in positive characteristic, the Milnor number of $f$ and $uf$ ($u$ a unit) may differ, see e.g. Examples~\ref{ejm:milnor1} and~\ref{ejm:milnor2}, but $\overline{\mu}$ doesn't \cite[Prop 3.1]{PP:22}.
-For a review of the different contributions of these equalities (and inequalities) we refer to~\cite{evpl:18}.
+Note that in positive characteristic, the Milnor numbers of $f$ and $uf$ ($u$~a unit) may differ, see e.g. Examples~\ref{ejm:milnor1} and~\ref{ejm:milnor2}, but $\overline{\mu}$ does not \cite[Prop.~ 3.1]{PP:22}.
+For a review about these equalities (and inequalities) we refer to~\cite{evpl:18}.